 “Khawaja Khizar”, Rahim Daad replied.

 I was aware of the tradition of Khizar but never heard that he had spent time in the hills of Islamabad.
-According to some Muslim traditions, Khizar or Khidar, having drunk from Aab-i-Hayat or “the fountain of life” and attained immortality, roams the earth incognito, usually along riverbanks, lakes and mountain streams.
+According to some Muslim traditions, Khizar or Khidar, having drunk from Aab-i-Hayat or “the fountain of life” and attained immortality, roamed the earth incognito, usually along riverbanks, lakes, and mountain streams.
 He is believed to help travelers and wanderers who have lost their way.
 In Urdu poetry, Khizar is often used as a metaphor for a person who guides lost people.
 Iqbal frequently mentions Khizar in his poetry and even wrote two poems, Khizar-e-Rah and Jawab-e-Khizar highlighting some of the Muslim beliefs about Khizar.

 Mirza Ghalib, the master poet of the subcontinent, also mentions Khizar.
 But, iconoclast that he was, he taunts Khizar mischievously in one of his well-known couplets:

 وہ زندہ ہم ہیں ، کہ ہیں روشناس خلق ، اے خضر